Value of information

 Calculating Value of Information

-Select the Hypothesis variable.
+Select the Target variable (sometimes referred to as the hypothesis variable).
 This is the variable whose uncertainty you want to reduce, for example the target of a troubleshooting system.

 The Use current evidence check-box, when true, ensures that the calculations take into account any evidence currently set.

-Click the Calculate button to perform the calculations.
-The Hypothesis entropy text box displays the current level of uncertainty.
+Click the Run button to perform the calculations.
+The Target entropy text displays the current level of uncertainty.
 And the table shows how other variables are likely to reduce that uncertainty in decreasing order.

-The most useful column is Hypothesis entropy reduction, which tells us the percentage by which the uncertainty metric is reduced.
+One of the most useful columns is Target entropy reduction, which tells us the percentage by which the uncertainty metric is reduced.

 There are a number of options which affect how the calculations are performed wth time series.
 These are explained below.

-Consider a hypothesis variable H and a test variable T.
+Consider a target variable H and a test variable T.

-The Hypothesis time is the time (t) associated with the Hypothesis variable during the calculations.
+The Target time is the time (t) associated with the Target variable during the calculations.

 The mutual information I(H[time = t];T) is calculated for H at time t.
 (Note that T could also have a time, if it is a temporal variable).